Skip to main content

 }

-Step 3: Implementing Data Access Control
+Step 3: Data Access Control

 contract StorageExample {